bcgov/platform-developer-docs/bc-government-organizations-in-github.md

 page purpose: Describes the different BC Government organizations in GitHub, what they're used for, and who can use them.

-audience: developers
+audience: developer
 ---

 # BC Government Organizations in Github

 The BC Devops team uses [GitHub](https://github.com) to host open code and repositories.
-GitHub's platform hosts many well-known projects.
 Using GitHub we're able to do the following:
 * Share and control code versions
 * Use tools for team and project management
 * Track issues